sercanai/ScreenASO/docs/privacy-policy.md

 # Privacy Policy

-_Last updated: 2025-11-22_
+_Last updated: 2025-11-30_

 ## 1. Introduction

 Screen ASO (the "Tool") is an open-source App Store Optimization assistant built on top of a Typer-based CLI.
 The Tool runs entirely on your machine and does not send any of your inputs, outputs, or environment to remote servers unless you explicitly configure such integrations.
 This policy explains how the Tool collects, processes, and protects data when you run commands such as `search`, `collect`, `analyze`, `assets download`, or `report generate`.

+As an open-source project, Screen ASO is developed transparently and community contributions are welcome.
+The source code is available for review at our repository.

 ## 2. Data We Collect

 - **Review and metadata payloads:** When you collect data from apps or reviews, the Tool downloads publicly available metadata and reviews from the App Store and Play Store.
-These responses may contain reviewers’ names, titles, or bodies that reference personal identifiers; we never share them and we do not augment them with other data sources.
+These responses may contain reviewers' names, titles, or bodies that reference personal identifiers; we never share them and we do not augment them with other data sources.
 - **Usage context:** The only persistent configuration values are those you provide via command-line arguments, environment variables (e.g., `APP_STORE_DEFAULT_COUNTRY`, `APP_STORE_HTTP_PROXY`), or pipeline YAML files.
 Inputs like app identifiers, search keywords, country/language filters, and limits are stored locally within your generated output files.
 - **No accounts:** There are no user accounts, logins, or tracking cookies tied to the Tool itself.
+- **No telemetry:** The Tool does not collect any usage statistics, crash reports, or telemetry data.
+All processing happens locally on your machine.

 ## 3. How We Use Your Data